GoogleCloudPlatform/community/tutorials/ssh-via-iap/index.md

 ## Objectives

-Explain how we connect from our browser or Google SDK (gcloud command) into VM instances
+Explain how to connect from our browser or Google SDK (gcloud command) into VM instances without using an external IP address, bastion host or NAT

 ## Connecting to the instance